French cultural export in Berlin

 The citywide open-air festival attracts thousands of visitors every year to welcome the calendrical summer with music.

-On around 100 stages spread across all twelve districts, Berlin musicians provide free concert enjoyment.
+On over 200 stages and music venues spread across all twelve districts, Berlin musicians provide free concert enjoyment.
 All musical styles are represented, performed by amateurs and professionals free of charge.

 The Fête de la Musique - a success story